rpat9/MasterChef/README.md

 ## 📋 Overview

-MasterChef is a full-stack application that generates AI-powered recipes using local LLM inference.
-The system demonstrates production-grade backend engineering with zero-cost development while remaining cloud-deployment ready.
+MasterChef is a full-stack application that generates AI-powered recipes using local LLM inference with JWT authentication, PostgreSQL persistence, and AWS-native infrastructure.

 ### Key Features